Zilliqa/dev-portal-old/docs/staking/phase1/delegator/staking-delegator-operations.md

 ### Description

-`CompleteWithdrawal` is the second of two operations required for the withdrawal of delegator's stake amount from a SSN, The delegator will first need to invoke `WithdrawStakeAmt` transition successfully, wait for 24,000 blocks (~2 weeks) for unbonding of stake amount to be over, and finally call `CompleteWithdrawal` in a separate transaction to complete the withdrawal and receive the stake amount back into the delegator's wallet.
+`CompleteWithdrawal` is the second of two operations required for the withdrawal of delegator's stake amount from a SSN, The delegator will first need to invoke `WithdrawStakeAmt` transition successfully, wait for unbonding of stake amount to be over, and finally call `CompleteWithdrawal` in a separate transaction to complete the withdrawal and receive the stake amount back into the delegator's wallet.

 `CompleteWithdrawal` will iterate through all stake amount that has transitted to `unbonding` state, identify the amount that have completed the unbonding process and withdraw it back to delegator's wallet.
 This operation is agnostic to SSN.

+The current unbounding period can be found at [general information](../staking-general-information) page.

 ### Pre-condition